 The crust was dense and chewy, but I liked the sourdough funk.
 How was the “sauce”?
 Why, that was the best part!
 The ricotta cheese mixed with the smooth puree gave this pizza a creamy texture, while the butternut and sage provided a wonderful savory feel.
 I love the warmth that sage provided to any dish it joins.

 Given that the only thing wrong with this pizza had nothing to do with the ravioli filling, I would say this experiment was a success.
-Ravioli filling can indeed work as a great substitute for pasta sauce.
+Ravioli filling can indeed work as a great substitute for pizza sauce.
 Make sure to pick toppings that pair well with your ravioli filling.
 Also, if you want to thin out the filling to have a more sauce-like consistency, you could stir in a little milk or cream until the texture smooths out.

 For my second experiment, I wanted to see if I could turn my ravioli filling into a pasta sauce.
 Butternut squash, ricotta cheese, sage.
 Don’t those just sound like a perfect pairing for pasta?